Linerre/Jessie/highlighters/README.md

 ![cm](https://github.com/Linerre/Jessie/blob/dev/highlighters/images/Linux.jpg)

 ## The server
 Please consier using the Live Server plug-in for VS Code to open the `.html` file.
 Or use any server that can put the HTML on live.
 Otherwise the console will not support JS modules.
-Hence everything nor working.
+Hence everything will not work.

 ## TO DO
 - [ ] Figure this out so that VS Code will not be mendatory;